-Interest rate risk is managed using a mix of fixed and floating rate financial assets.
-At 30 June 2015, approximately 16% of the financial assets were at a fixed rate and 84% of the financial assets were at a floating rate.
+Interest rate risk is managed using a mix of fixed and floating rate financial assets, however at 30 June 2015, 100% of the financial assets were at a floating rate.

 16. Financial Risk Management (cont.)

 (ii) Liquidity risk

 Liquidity risk arises from the financial liabilities of the Company and the Company's subsequent ability to meet its obligations to repay its financial liabilities when they fall due.